HVonWeg/SignInWithApple/README.md

 # SignInWithApple
-Sign in with Appel and with SwiftUI
+Example SwiftUI App to sign in with Apple.